Avaya-Infinity/sample-applications/avaya-infinity-twilio-sms-connector/README.md

     >[!TIP] You can skip the above steps if you are using the Twilio Mock Mode.

-7. **Create New Connector in Avaya Infinity™**
+6. **Create New Connector in Avaya Infinity™**

+    Perform the following steps in Avaya Infinity™ Admin Console:

-   In Avaya Infinity™ Admin Console, create a new connector and provide the Avaya Infinity™ Callback URL noted above as the `Webhook Callback URL`.
+    - In Avaya Infinity™ Admin Console, create a new connector and provide the Avaya Infinity™ Callback URL noted above as the `Webhook Callback URL`.
 (For example: `https://my-connector.com/callbacks/avaya/infinity/sms`)

-   If secured webhook is desired, you can provide the `Webhook Secret` as well.
+    - If you want to secure the webhook, specify a `Webhook Secret`.

-   Also create client credentials for the connector.
+    - Create client credentials for the connector.

     Note down the following details once the connector and client credentials are created:
     - `Connector Id`
     - `Client Id`
     - `Client Secret`
-   - `Webhook Secret` (optional: if secured webhook is desired)
+    - `Webhook Secret` (optional: required if secured webhook is desired)
     - `Account Id`

     See the [Admin Console documentation](https://developer.avaya.com/en/docs/infinity-platform/custom-messaging/tbd) for more details.

-8. **Configure Twilio number in Avaya Infinity™** Admin Console
+7. **Configure Twilio number in Avaya Infinity™** Admin Console

     In Avaya Infinity™ Admin Console, add the Twilio number in the 'Numbers' section, associate it with the connector, and set the desired routing treatment.
 Ensure the workflow, queue, and agents are configured to handle the SMS messages appropriately.